 How does experienced behaviour change normative expectations regarding socially beneficial actions?

-Revise & Resubmit · Journal of Behavioral and Experimental Economics
+Published · Journal of Behavioral and Experimental Economics · Open Access

 I am a PhD candidate at the UWA Centre for Environmental Economics & Policy, supervised by Steven G.M.
 Schilizzi, Chi Nguyen, and David J. Pannell.
 Using laboratory experiments and agent-based modelling, I study the role of social norms and incentive mechanisms in shaping cooperative behaviour and collective action.
-My job market paper is under revise & resubmit at the Journal of Behavioral and Experimental Economics.
+My job market paper has been published in the Journal of Behavioral and Experimental Economics.